ultrasilicon/nappi-qt/README.md

 # nappi-qt

-**The cross-platform plugin that helps you remote switch your Raspberry Pi screen**
+**The cross-platform plugin that helps you remote switch your Raspberry Pi display**

+* This app is a GUI client of [nappi](https://github.com/ultrasilicon/nappi)
+* Install and run [nappi](https://github.com/ultrasilicon/nappi) on your Raspberry Pi, and remote control your Pi display with `nappi-qt`!

+## Features
-* switch on/off Raspberry Pi screen backlight when your computer sleeps/wakes up
+* switch on/off Raspberry Pi display backlight when your computer sleeps/wakes up
 * monitor Raspberry Pi online status with nappi-qt's tray icon
-* (coming soon) manual remote control Raspberry Pi screen backlight
+* (coming soon) manual remote control Raspberry Pi display backlight

 ## Installation